tfoxy/angular-incremental-list/README.md

     Used in conjunction with `ngRepeat`.
     All the other directives require this one.
   - `ilItemModel`: Notify of changes on the list.
 Requires `ngModel` directive.
-  - `ilNewItem`: The item that is pushed to the list when it is incremented.
+  - `ilNewItem`: The item that is pushed to the list when it is increased.
     It is evaluated with the scope of the last item.
     Default: `{}`.
-  - `ilIncrementOn`: The conditions that must be met to increment the list.
+  - `ilIncreaseOn`: The conditions that must be met to increase the list.
     It is evaluated with the scope of the last item.
     Default: the changed input must be truthy or 0.
-  - `ilDecrementOn`: The conditions that must be met to decrement the list.
+  - `ilDecreaseOn`: The conditions that must be met to decrease the list.
     It is evaluated with the scope of the last and the second to last item.
     Default: all properties of the item must be `undefined`, `null` or `''`, or if the property is an array, its length must not be greater than 1.